Risk-Smart Analytics: Why Compliance-First Organizations Choose Specialized Microsoft Partners Over Big 4 Firms

 Industry-Specific Compliance Matrix for Analytics

-Not all compliance is created equal.
-The controls required for a HIPAA-regulated healthcare analytics platform differ significantly from a FedRAMP-authorized government system or a FINRA-compliant financial reporting environment.
-This matrix maps specific Microsoft technology controls to each regulatory framework.
+Compliance varies greatly across different sectors.
+The controls needed for a HIPAA-regulated healthcare analytics platform are very different from those for a FedRAMP-aligned government system or a FINRA-compliant financial reporting environment.

 | Control Area | HIPAA | SOC 2 | FedRAMP | CMMC | GDPR | FINRA |